canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 });
 ```

-Can be modified to instead use a compute that calls `serialize` on the route's map:
+Can be modified to instead use a compute that calls `serialize` on the route’s map:

 ```js
 var routeMap = compute(function(){